It's Been A Week

 FRIDAY

-After a full slate of scheduled cases, a special needs 38-year-old male had an abscess in his groin.
-The infection was so bad he developed sepsis.
+After a full slate of scheduled cases, a special-needs 38-year-old male had an abscess in his groin.
+The infection was so bad he was septic.
 In the OR, we cleaned out the pus and ordered antibiotics.
 Two hours later, he still hadn’t gotten his antibiotics on the ward and was getting sicker.
 “But I feel totally fine!”
-He said this while fevered with a heart rate of 130.
+He said this while fevered with a heart rate of 135.
 God bless his pleasant demeanor.

 Later that evening, I was called in to sedate an elderly man with an abscess behind his ear.
-Except that it wasn’t an abscess.
-It was a big basal cell carcinoma.
+Except that it wasn’t an abscess, it was a big basal cell carcinoma.
 “Sir, how long have you had a lump there?”
 “Oh, a few years.”
-It wasn’t an emergency to be dealt with that night, but he’d probably lose most of his ear to have the skin cancer excised.
+It wasn’t an issue that needed to be dealt with that night, but he’d probably lose most of his ear to have the skin cancer removed.

 THURSDAY

-Up half the night before with obstetric cases, the General Surgery slate went ahead as planned.
-A gallbladder, three hernias, a scalp debridement, and two hemorrhoids.
+Up half the night before with obstetric cases, but the General Surgery slate went ahead as planned in the morning.
+A gallbladder, three hernias, scalp debridement, and two hemorrhoids.
 A colleague covered call this evening, so I got to recoup at home.

 WEDNESDAY